 Every student is issued a McKendree email account, which is the primary means of communication from departments such as the Office of Academic Records, Office of Student Affairs, and the Business Office.
 All students are responsible for checking their McKendree email accounts regularly and are accountable for information disseminated to their email accounts.
 Failure to read university communications sent to McKendree email accounts does not absolve students from knowing and complying with the content of these communications.

 Family Educational Rights and Privacy

-McKendree University Notification of Rights under FERPA for Postsecondary Institutions make arrangements for access and notify the student of the time and place where the records may be inspected.
+McKendree University Notification of Rights under FERPA for Postsecondary Institutions

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 These rights are: